Anatomy

 Links

 Text buttons, or links, are subtle in their appearance and should be used for supplementary action.
-They’re to be used for communicating non-destructive actions that a user can do.
-For example, this could be a way to show more results to a listing page.
+They’re used for communicating non-destructive actions that a user can carry out.
+For example, to show more results on a listing page.
 Like all other button styles, these are available in two sizes and have hover, active and disabled states.

 Destructive buttons

-Destructive buttons are used to remove things or for actions that are often irreversible.
+Destructive buttons are used to remove things or for irreversible actions.
 These buttons require an opt-in checkbox or a confirmation modal before the action is done.
 For example, a button that permanently closes an account.

 Primary on dark